Blacksburg Transit Multi-Modal Transit Facility

 New construction: Approximately 13,000 GSF

 Construction underway.
-Click here for the latest traffic and pedestrian impacts in the Perry Street region.
-This information is also updated on an ongoing basis in the Campus Closures Map.
+The latest traffic and pedestrian impacts in the Perry Street region is updated on an ongoing basis on the Campus Closures Map.

 The project duration is approximately 2 years.
 Construction is estimated to be completed in entirety in spring 2023.